dasch-swiss/dsp-api/docs/rst/02-knora-ontologies/knora-base.rst

     A resource may have several properties of the same type with different values (which will be of the same class), and it may be necessary to indicate an order in which these values occur.
-For example, a book may have several authors which should appear in af defined order.
+For example, a book may have several authors which should appear in a defined order.
 Hence, ``valueHasOrder``, when present, points to an integer literal indicating the order of a given value relative to the other values of the same property.
 These integers will not